-Rocco cast a anxious glance at his wife.
-His mood sobered but the children did not notice.
+Rocco cast an anxious glance at his wife.
+His mood sobered, but the children did not notice.

-Antoinette, who did not miss her spouse's consternation, broke the silence.
-She playfully waved a large wooden spoon and demanded, "What are you all going to do, stay out there all night in the damp cold?
+Antoinette did not miss her spouse's consternation and broke the silence.
+She playfully waved a large wooden spoon, slicing it back and forth through the air as if she were carving a piece of pie, or perhaps a slice of her life-a life that was about to begin a new adventure that she would rather forget.
+She demanded, "What are you all going to do, stay out there all night in the damp cold?
 Or do you want to eat the supper that Rosa and I slaved over before it gets cold?
 Now, get in the house before you cause the death of me!"

 Catching his wife's playful glare, Rocco winked in her direction and earnestly picked up his travel case, shaking a contrite head.
 "Ah, yes, cara mia," he smirked, "I'm for supper; I could smell the sausage bread from down the road.
-Such a smell can stir the blood of a happy, though famished man."
+Such a smell can stir the blood of a happy, though famished, man."